Ultrasensitive calorimetric detection of single photons from qubit decay: Physical realizations and circuit quantum thermodynamics

-{\bf Global and local regimes:} The hybrid system in Fig.~\ref{fig5} can be approximated either in {\it global}~\ref{fig5}(a) or {\it local}~\ref{fig5}(b) picture.
-In the global view, the qubit-cavity forms a quantum hybrid which is then weakly coupled to the heat bath, whereas in the local view the qubit only forms the quantum system that decays to the bath via the cavity that gives extra spectral filtering.
-The choice of the picture in general depends on where the bottleneck of coupling is.
+Here we analyze two relevant approximations of the hybrid "qubit-cavity-bath" entity either in a {\it global} or {\it local} picture~\cite{JB,Chiara,Hofer,JoachimPRB,Ronzani,Kosloff,Rivas,Hewgill,Marco-C,Smith,Joachim,Jorden,Magazzu} as schematically shown on top panels of~\ref{fig6}(b) and~\ref{fig6}(c).
+In the global view, the qubit and cavity form a quantum hybrid which is then weakly coupled to the heat bath, whereas in the local view the qubit only forms the quantum system that decays to the bath via the cavity that gives extra spectral filtering.
+The validity of the picture in general depends on where the bottleneck of coupling is.